osiristape/github-autofollow-bot/README.md

 # github-follower-bot

-A Python script to automatically follow users on a GitHub repository's stargazers page.
+This Python script automates the process of following users on GitHub stargazers pages.
+Designed for educational purposes, the script logs into GitHub, navigates to a repository's stargazers page, and follows users based on configurable settings.

+## Features
+- **Automated Following:** Automatically follows users on specified stargazer pages.
+- **Configurable Settings:** Adjust speed, starting page, and repository URL.
+- **Logging:** Provides detailed logs of actions performed.

 ## Disclaimer